-Unauthorized expenses: Items of a personal nature are not reimbursable including: movies, entertainment, premium television services, alcoholic beverages, dry-cleaning, spas, gyms, barber, magazines, shoe shines, travel insurance, purchase of clothing or toiletries, loss of tickets, fines or traffic violations, excess baggage costs, spouse and/or guest accommodations, repairs to personal vehicles, office equipment and other items of a personal nature.
-Optional tours, banquets or other activities not related towards professional advancement offered through the conference, but as an additional cost to registration, are solely at the discretion of the employee and will be considered as a personal expense.
+Items of a personal nature are not reimbursable, including but not limited to: movies, entertainment, premium television services, alcoholic beverages, dry-cleaning, spas, gyms, barber, magazines, shoe shines, travel insurance, purchase of clothing or toiletries, loss of tickets, fines or traffic violations, excess baggage costs, spouse and/or guest accommodations, repairs to personal vehicles, office equipment and other items of a personal nature.
+Optional tours, banquets or other activities not related towards professional advancement offered through the conference, but as an additional cost to registration, are solely at the discretion of the Director and will be considered as a personal expense.

-If the District has paid unauthorized expenses by credit card, cash advance or petty cash, the elected or appointed official will be responsible for reimbursement to the District within 10 days of returning from the trip.
+If the District has paid unauthorized expenses by credit card, cash advance or petty cash, the Director will be responsible for reimbursement to the District within ten (10) days of returning from the trip.

-Family Members or Guests: Travel and payment of costs for family members and/or guests are not eligible for payment by the District.
-Travel and payment of costs for family members and/or guests are to be handled directly by the elected or appointed official.
+Family Members or Guests: Travel and payment of costs for family members and/or guests are not eligible for reimbursement by the District.
+Travel and payment of costs for family members and/or guests are to be handled directly by the Director as a personal expense.